Queens Plaza Bicycle and Pedestrian Improvement Project

 - New York City Economic Development Corporation

-SiteWorks was part of the resident engineering team for Queens Plaza, one of the city’s busiest transit hubs.
-The central challenge of this project was to convert acres of traffic-clogged pavement into a pedestrian-friendly oasis complete with a wetland which collects rain water from the surrounding design and filters it prior to entering the storm system.
-Custom pavers and furnishings, central to the landscape were designed by WRT in collaboration with artists Michael Singer and Leni Schwendinger.
+SiteWorks served as the Resident Landscape Architect for Queens Plaza, one of the city’s busiest transit hubs.
+The central challenge of this site was converting a major vehicular thoroughfare into an inviting pedestrian/bicycle friendly oasis.
+The innovative design included a wetland that collected rainwater from the surrounding design and filtered it prior to entering the storm sewer system.
+Custom pavers and furnishings, central to the landscape design, were designed in collaboration with artists Michael Singer and Leni Schwendinger.
 Hundreds of trees and thousands of perennials were planted to create a rich, layered vegetative corridor that mitigates noise and connects the plaza with the East River.

-The city had an aggressive completion schedule for the project.
-In order to meet their goals, SiteWorks coordinated with the design team and contractors to address changes and challenges as quickly as possible.
-As the project progressed, several scope changes were incorporated.
-SiteWorks, in collaboration with the design team developed the best solutions for project related issues, and played an integral part in developing an efficient schedule.
+The City had an aggressive completion schedule for the project.
+To meet the City’s goals, SiteWorks coordinated with the design team and contractors to address changes and challenges efficiently.
+As the project progressed, several scope changes were incorporated in a timely manner.
+As requested by the client, SiteWorks developed the best solutions for project related issues and played an integral part in developing an efficient schedule.

 SiteWorks worked directly with NYC Department of Parks & Recreation Forestry staff to obtain permits and coordinate tree preservation and removals.
-SiteWorks’ role also included inter-agency coordination with NYC DDC, NYC DOT and utility companies, field inspection, plant sourcing, coordination of soils testing, hardscape implementation, review of pay-requests and in addition to coordinating the multi-year schedule, to ensure the success of this complex transformation.
+In addition to coordinating the multi-year schedule to ensure the success of this complex transformation, SiteWorks’ role also included inter-agency coordination with NYC DDC, NYC DOT and utility companies, field inspection, plant sourcing, coordination of soils testing, hardscape implementation, and review of pay-requests.